-If the results of an investigation indicate that bullying has occurred, the administration will take appropriate disciplinary action and may notify law enforcement in certain circumstances.
+If an investigation determines that bullying occurred, the administration will take appropriate disciplinary action and may, in certain circumstances, notify law enforcement.
 Disciplinary or other action may be taken even if the conduct did not rise to the level of bullying.

-Available counseling options will be provided to these individuals, as well as to any students who have been identified as witnesses to the bullying.
+Available counseling options will be provided to the affected individuals, including any student who witnessed the bullying.